 The main ways that search engines use anchor text, is to help determine what the subject matter of the linked page is about.
-In the example I showed above, the website audit anchor text is meant to tell the search engines that the content of the linked document covers the topic of a website audit.
-If a wide variety of websites use a similar set of keywords to describe that particular page, that page will start to rank for that particular keyword in the search engine results.
+In the previous example, “website audit” tells search engines that the content of the linked document is about “website audit.”

 Building backlinks with anchor text is one way you can help your website achieve higher rankings for non branded terms.
-Improving the rankings of keywords other than your brand name, will help to attract new audiences to your site while building your customer portfolio and increasing the bottom line of your business.
-Not everyone looking for your services know’s your name, so growing your non-branding traffic helps on a local level too.
-Download our guide that covers all of the local search improvements you can make to help rank better for your key search terms in Chicago and surrounding areas.
+Improving keyword rankings other than your brand name will help to attract new audiences to your site.
+It can also help build your customer portfolio and increase the bottom line of your business.